Learning To Guide Human Decision Makers With Vision-Language Models: Empirical Analysis

-\paragraph{Q2: \method improves quality of decisions.} \cref{tab:results-q2} shows the results in terms of decision quality, as measured by the $F_1$ score of the positive label for all 14 classes (multi-label prediction).
-Results clearly indicate the effectiveness of the \method guidance in improving decision quality, despite the little supervision it received. \method outperforms the competitors in 9 out of 14 classes.
-All methods fail to identify any positive occurrence for three particularly under-represented classes (\texttt{Pneumonia}, \texttt{Pleural Other}, \texttt{Fracture}), while \method slightly underperforms with respect to pre-trained \RTWOGEN in 2 classes only.
+\textbf{Q3: {\sf \method} improves quality of decisions.} \cref{tab:results-q2,tab:slog-r2gencmn,tab:rtwogenmamba-results} show the results in terms of decision quality, as measured by the $F_1$ score of the positive label for all 14 classes (multi-label prediction).
+Results clearly indicate the effectiveness of the \method guidance in improving decision quality, despite the modest amount of supervision it received.
+On \RTWOGEN, \method outperforms the competitors in 8 out of 14 classes.
+All methods fail to identify any positive occurrence for three particularly under-represented classes (\texttt{Pneumonia}, \texttt{Pleural Other}, \texttt{Fracture}), while \method slightly under-performs with respect to pre-trained \RTWOGEN in 2 classes only.
 It is worth noticing that \method is especially effective in improving recall without affecting precision on average, as shown by the two bottom lines reporting results averaged over classes (macro) and instances (micro) respectively.
+On \RTWOGENCNM, \method is the best performing method on {6 classes, while the fine-tuned baseline wins on 5 classes, leaving the rest 3 as a tie among the three competitors.
+Additionally \method helps in recovering few remote cases that are missed with both the pretrained and the finetuned models, for example, `Pneumonia' for \RTWOGEN and \RTWOGENCNM.
+The \method model developed on \RTWOGENMAMBA, yields highest $F_1$ in 9 classes, while for the rest of the 5 classes, all the competitors fail to yield correct predictions. \method eventually yields highest $F1$ both in terms of `micro' and `macro' measures compared to its competitors.
+We also observe similar performance improve of \method comapared to its competitors for all the three models when evaluated with ChexBert \citep{smit2020combining}.
+The results are added to the \Cref{tab:results-mamba-comprehensive,tab:results-rgen-chexbert,tab:results-rcmn-chexbert} in \Cref{appendix}.}